nickelia21/Predict-Loan-Status/README.md

-# Predict-Loan-Status-Flask-App
+# Predict-Loan-Status
 Launch machine learning models into production using flask, docker etc.

 ## Machine Learning in Finance Class Project 5
-## - Our model predicts the loan status for an individual given user inputs
+### *Our model predicts the loan status for an individual given user inputs*

-# 1. Predict Loan Status
+# Running our application:

 ## Environment and tools
 1. scikit-learn